Read more: Sheikh Khalifa's life and legacy remembered

 In addition to bringing world-class exhibitions to the UAE capital, Rabate says Louvre Abu Dhabi is in an ideal position to promote the city’s collaborative ethos to international counterparts.

-“As a global centre of arts and culture, Louvre Abu Dhabi also plays a critical role in advancing the emirate’s cultural narrative on a global scale, and speaks to Abu Dhabi’s spirit of openness, connectivity and progression,” he says.
+“As a global centre of arts and culture, Louvre Abu Dhabi also plays a critical role in advancing the emirate’s cultural narrative on a global scale, and speaks to Abu Dhabi’s spirit of openness, connectivity and progression,” he said.

 “It is an exporter of creativity, giving a platform for local and regional artists to share their works and contribute to global conversations that define the world we live in today.”